Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection: Introduction

-Researchers have proposed a wide range of deep learning-based image forgery detection methods, achieving strong performance across various benchmarks.
 Current approaches can be broadly categorized into two paradigms: (1) Low-level feature-based methods: These approaches identify forgeries by capturing non-semantic inconsistencies between manipulated and authentic regions, focusing on subtle visual artifacts.
 Depending on the characteristics of the forged image, a wide range of low-level cues, such as JPEG compression artifacts, edge discontinuities, and camera model traces, have been utilized to enhance forensic perception.
 Such methods embody careful algorithmic design and strong domain priors, offering interpretability and effectiveness in specific scenarios.
 However, depending solely on low-level inconsistencies restricts these methods to simple artifact patterns, making it difficult for them to handle diverse or subtle manipulation scenarios.
 (2) MLLMs-based approaches: Recently, Multimodal Large Language Models (MLLMs) have achieved significant progress on tasks requiring integrated visual and textual understanding \cite{survey-mllm}.
 Methods such as FakeShield~\cite{xu2024fakeshield} and SIDA~\cite{huang2025sidasocialmediaimage} fine-tune MLLMs for IFD and demonstrate strong potential, benefiting from large-scale data to learn generalizable representations.
 Nonetheless, these approaches still exhibit several critical limitations: weak interaction with forensic tools, limited capability in fine-grained manipulation analysis, and insufficient transparency and controllability in sensitive scenarios.
 Fundamentally, these issues arise because their end-to-end learning paradigm does not encode structured forensic procedures or explicit tool-aware reasoning mechanisms.

 Recent progress in MLLMs has shown that they are increasingly capable of complex reasoning and interaction with external tools~\cite{zhao2025pyvision,zheng2025deepeyes,jaech2024openai}.
 However, extending this mechanism to image forensics remains challenging: Current MLLMs lack a dynamic framework that connects high-level semantic reasoning with the control and interpretation of diverse low-level forensic tools, making task-adaptive integration difficult.
 Moreover, designing a training paradigm that guides the model toward logically consistent, self-directed reasoning and purposeful tool use rather than passive imitation remains an open challenge.
 Addressing these challenges is key to building truly interpretable and highly adaptive intelligent forensic systems.